vgurianov/srt/README.md

 Take the package *pymms* and files from the *experiments* directory
 You must make directory
 ```
 [HOME]
-	\pymms
+    ├──+\pymms
-		... modules ...
+    │	    └── ... modules ...
+    │

-	experiment1.py
+    ├──	experiment1.py
-	experiment2.py
+    ├── experiment2.py
-	experiment3.py
+    └── experiment3.py
 ```

-You can executed modules, for example, in command line
+You can executed experiments, for example, in command line

 cd HOME
 python experiment1.py